Table of Contents

 1. Set Them Up for Success

-Setting an animal up for success is a major theme in dog training as it calls on your ability to be mindful of your dog’s general behavior as well as their surroundings, and the same applies for how to train a dog not to run away effectively.
+Setting an animal up for success is a major theme in dog training as it calls on your ability to be mindful of your dog’s general behavior as well as their surroundings, and the same applies for training the dog not to run away when off-leash.

 2. Use a Clicker (and a Whistle)

-3. Run Backwards or Zig-Zag (Away from Them)
+3. Run Backwards or Zig-Zag (Away From the Dog)